pascalopitz/unoffical-sonos-controller-for-linux/README.md

 #Sonos Controller for Chrome

 Tinkering with chrome apps and sonos.
-The project is written in ES6 and utilizes angular 1.x to manage the UI
+The project is written in ES6 and utilizes react and react-cursor to manage the UI

 ##State of Affairs

 	- we can see the list of rooms/zones
 	- the current track info displays
-	- play/pause/prev/next works but the UI is not updating correctly
+	- play/pause/prev/next works
 	- queue is displaying, and a double click will jump to that track
+	- we can browse one level of the media library

 ##Install and Run